-All federal funds that are determined to be unearned will be returned directly to the federal government.
+All federal funds that are determined to be unearned will be returned directly to the federal government within 45 days.
 As a result, the student may have a balance due to NMU.

-If a student is determined to have earned financial aid that has not been funded to the student’s account, the Financial Aid Office will contact the student with any remaining requirements.
+If a student is determined to have earned financial aid that has not been funded, they may be eligible for a Post-Withdrawal Disbursement to the student’s account.
+The Financial Aid Office will contact the student with any remaining requirements.
 If student loans are included in the unfunded aid, the student will have the option to decline the loan funds so that they do not incur additional debt.
 Students carrying federal student loans may be required to complete an Exit Counseling session online.

 For alternative loans through private lenders, if a student withdraws from the university, and this withdrawal results in excess funds on the student's account, for default management, these proceeds will be returned to the lender.
 Before alternative loan funds are returned to lenders, Northern Michigan University will deduct any documented educational expenses on a student's account for that semester.

 Michigan Competitive Scholarship calculations are completed using the state worksheet and other state awards and are refunded according to their guidelines (TIP, MET etc.).